tu2-atmanand/task-board-docs/docs/Features/Type_of_Columns/Completed.md

 # Completed

 This type of column will show you all the tasks, which has been marked as completed.
+Please note that, the status of the task can be anything which you have configured inside the [Custom statuses settings](/docs/Settings/Properties.md#custom-statuses), but the type of the status should be of type "Completed".

 So, you will notice that, all the task item card under this column will have a different fields inside their Footer.
 Since you have marked the task as complete, you will see the time-date value when you marked this task as complete as can be seen from the below image.

 ![Completed tasks inside Completed Column](/assets/CompletedtaskUnderCompletedColumn.png)